techRMS/ZenCart/README.md

 Login to your Zen Cart admin panel, then mouseover the Tools link in the top menu.
-Next, click Install SQL Patches - then click browse and select the cardstream_form.sql file located inside the sql folder.
+Next, click Install SQL Patches - then click browse and select the cardstream.sql file located inside the sql folder.
 Finally, click upload.

 **Step 3:**